Find out more about us >

 Volunteer!

 The need for support to reconnect folk in this post-pandemic time is greater than ever.
 Do you have a couple of hours a week spare?
 There is no minimum commitment and we will support you fully with training.
 We need help with buddy walks, chumming to the coffee shop or helping out at Scone Cafe.
 You could make a huge difference as a Community Connections volunteer.
-Next in-house training this September/October.
+Next in-house training dates to be announced.

 Get Involved